ppy/osu-wiki/wiki/osu!academy/en.md

 The **osu!academy** is a video series hosted by the [osu! team](/wiki/People/The_Team) that aims to give a comprehensive look at all aspects of osu!, from playing to mapping and everything in between.

-Throughout the years, the osu!academy has been hosted by multiple members of the community, with the most prominent one being [ztrot](https://osu.ppy.sh/users/6347), who has maintained the series for many years and is the face of the project.
+Throughout the years, osu!academy has been hosted by multiple members of the community, the most prominent of which being [ztrot](https://osu.ppy.sh/users/6347), who has maintained the series for many years and is the face of the project.

 ## Main series